ellaaCA/EMPLOYEE-MANAGEMENT-SYSTEM/README.md

 - Please see the following link for the repository draft for this project.
 - You can see here the complete development of our project.

+### P.S

+- WE FIRST CREATED HOTEL MANAGEMENT SYSTEM BUT DUE TO SOME FUNCTIONS THAT ARE NOT WORKING, WE, OUR TEAM, DECIDED TO SWITCH TO ANOTHER PROJECT IN ORDER FOR US TO HAVE A FINAL REQUIREMENT FOR OUR INSTRUCTORS.
+THANK YOU FOR YOUR CONSIDERATION.

 ### CONTENTS
 - Add Employee Record
 - Display Employee Record